 Monte Nido & Affiliates mixes adolescent and adult clients with excellent results.
-Our founder and Chief Clinical Officer, Carolyn Costin, developed and served as Clinical Director for several inpatient, residential, day treatment and intensive outpatient programs prior to opening Monte Nido.
+Our founder Carolyn Costin, developed and served as Clinical Director for several inpatient, residential, day treatment and intensive outpatient programs prior to opening Monte Nido.
 Her experience initially involved adolescent-only and adult-only programs.
 Carolyn successfully obtained waivers to mix adult and adolescent clients because she was able to demonstrate, a) a more cooperative milieu with less problems when the ages were mixed, and b) that it was beneficial to the recovery process of all clients to mix both age groups together.

 Assessment & Admission